 Apple and Google have opposite monetization models.
 While the App Store is well-known for its high-quality apps that you need to pay for to install, Google Play is all about in-app ads.

-As can be clearly seen on the graph, mobile ads generates much more revenue than paid app downloads.
-That is the reason why Google Play will reportedly top the App Store in app revenue this year.
+As can be clearly seen on the graph, mobile ads generate much more revenue than paid app downloads.
+That is the reason why Google Play will reportedly top the App Store in-app revenue this year.

 In other words, it is much more profitable to start with iOS in terms of instant ROI.
 Android app owners are more likely to rely on a broad audience reach and in-app ads.

 Choose Android to launch a free app, address a wider audience, and get the most out of ads later.
-But make sure to limit the amount of ads for a better UX.
+But make sure to limit the number of ads for a better UX.

 Choose iOS to build a paid-for app or add in-app purchases.
 But remember to provide enough value so picky iOS-lovers will download your app.

 One of our German clients partnered with us to build an Android application with paid functionality and the ability to upload custom content.
 After a while, it became clear that iOS users are more likely to make in-app purchases.
 That’s how our clients decided to jump-start an iOS development.

 All in all, relevance trumps revenue.
 No matter how much your audience is willing to pay, they won’t install your app if it doesn’t bring real value.
 So be sure to find out what people really want.